nikhilrayaprolu/susper.com/README.md

 ## Contributions, Bug Reports, Feature Requests

 This is an Open Source project and we would be happy to see contributors who report bugs and file feature requests submitting pull requests as well.
-Please report issues here https://github.com/fossasia/susper.com/issues
+Please report issues here https://github.com/fossasia/susper.com/issues .Presently active work is being done on moving susper to angular2 framework , on a separate branch 'angular' .

 ## Issue and Branch Policy